-We believe that the future is bright for these young women and for all young women and girls.
-That the world is better for having balance and for having women who are empowered to live life on their terms, no matter where they’re from.
+We believe that the future is bright for these young women and for all young empowered women and girls.
+That the world is better for having balance and for having women who live life on their terms, no matter where they’re from.
 Thank you for your support of Red Nose Day.

 Get on the list.
 Sign up for updates.